airlabglobal/AIRlab-site/README.md

-# 🌐 Airlab Unilag Website
+# 🌐 AIRLab UNILAG Website

-A modern, responsive website built for the **Airlab research group** at the **University of Lagos (Unilag)**.
+A modern, responsive website built for **AIRLab** (Artificial Intelligence & Robotics Laboratory) at the **University of Lagos (UNILAG)**.
 This project serves as the primary online platform for showcasing our research focus, lab members, projects, and recent publications.

 ## 📖 Overview

-This repository contains the full source code for the official Airlab Unilag website.
+This repository contains the full source code for the official AIRLab UNILAG website.
 Built with **Next.js** and focused on a sleek, mobile-first design, the website is engineered for speed and maintainability.

 The structure is currently set up as a **pure frontend application**, ready for static deployment or integration with a dedicated backend service (if needed later for dynamic content).